 - Optional but strongly encouraged: Cover letter to the editor

 - Author(s) of manuscripts accepted for publication will be required to submit a biography with a maximum of 50 words.

-- Acknowledgement that this manuscript has not been submitted, accepted or published previously and is not under review elsewhere.
+- Statement of Acknowledgement that this manuscript has not been submitted, accepted or published previously and is not under review elsewhere.